For Expats and Students: Living in

 Nevertheless, most Indonesians only speak their local language plus

 If you make an effort to speak Indonesian, even if you don't

-master the complexities of the grammar, everyone will sincerely praise
+master the grammatical complexities, everyone will sincerely praise

 your mastery of the language and even help you to improve it.

-There are many language schools in Indonesia that offer courses for
+There are many language schools in Indonesia with courses for just a